leningradspb/FuckingVPN/Pods/OpenVPNAdapter/README.md

             // Additional parameters as key:value pairs may be provided here ]

-        // Uncomment this line if you want to keep TUN interface active during pauses or reconnections
-        // configuration.tunPersist = true
+        // Add this line if you want to keep TUN interface active during pauses or reconnections configuration.tunPersist = true

         // Apply OpenVPN configuration
-        let evaluation: OpenVPNConfigurationEvaluation
+        let properties: OpenVPNProperties
         do {
-            evaluation = try vpnAdapter.apply(configuration: configuration)
+            properties = try vpnAdapter.apply(configuration: configuration)
         } catch {
             completionHandler(error)
             return
         }

         // Provide credentials if needed
-        if !evaluation.autologin {
+        if !properties.autologin {
             // If your VPN configuration requires user credentials you can provide them by
             // `protocolConfiguration.username` and `protocolConfiguration.passwordReference`
             // properties.
 It is recommended to use persistent keychain reference to a keychain